asifsyed487/teebay/README.md

 There is a database.sql file in "/teebay".
 It is necessary to import it first.
 I have put the .env open.

+# Routes:
+a) "/" - login page
+b) "/signup" - registration page
+c) "/createproduct" - To create a product
+d) "/editproduct/:id" - To edit a specific product
+e) "/myproducts" - to see logged in user created products
+f) "/products" - to see everyones created products
+g) "/product/:id" - to see a specific product
+h) "/history" - to see a specific logged in user's bought, sold, lent and borrowed products
+i) I have created a not found page also if in case anyone search for the wrong directory.

 # PART1:

 For this part, I created a login form and a registration.
 The registration form is fully functional as mentioned in wireframe.
 So when the user logins, a token gets generated with the help of jwt.
 I have stored it in localstorage.